sveltejs/svelte/site/content/docs/01-component-format.md

 All four tags — `<script context="module">`, `<script>`, `<styles>` and html markup — are optional.

+html markup can contain as much root elements as You want.

 ```sv
 <script context="module">
   // this code runs when the module first evaluates